 4. Mix the rice and plain flour and baking powder together in a large bowl.

 5. Add the cold beer or sparkling water and mix until it is smooth.
 Mix in salt and pepper to taste.
 If the mixture is too runny add extra flour, or if it is too thick add more beer or soda water.

 6. Pat dry the fish.
 Cut into pieces if desired.
 Season with salt and pepper.

 7. Cover the fish with the batter and then fry until golden brown.
 Remove and drain any excess oil.

-9. Serve with lemon and/or malt vinegar.
+9. Serve with tomato sauce, tartar sauce, lemon and/or malt vinegar.
 Enjoy!